chinelo-obitube/Fincra-assessment/README.md

 10. Clone the repo and check the docker-compose.yml file.
 11. Add docker-compose to the sudoers group.
 10. Create the docker-compose file.
 This file contains the PostgreSQL, Kong and konga images configuration.
-10. Run the docker-compose file using docker-compose up -d.
+10. Run the docker-compose file using `docker-compose up -d`.
 11. verify the the containers are running and you access the kong admin-api through this url:http://3.8.28.21:8001